The Nysa family as the main source of unequilibrated LL ordinary chondrites: Thermal evolution and crust preservation

 In the model of \citet{Monnereau:2013}, internal heating is dominated by the radioactive decay of $^{26}$Al and the thermal evolution is primarily controlled by two parameters: the time of accretion relative to the formation of Calcium–Aluminium-rich inclusions (CAIs; $t_0$), which sets the initial $^{26}$Al abundance, and a cooling timescale that depends on the body size and thermal properties.
 The model also accounts for temperature-dependent thermal conductivity and the presence of a low-conductivity surface regolith, which acts as an insulating layer and shifts isotherms toward the surface.

-We adopt the same thermal parameters as \citet{Monnereau:2013} for the H-chondrite parent body, with modifications to account for the physical properties of LL chondrites.
-Specifically, we assume a mean density of 3.3~g~cm$^{-3}$ (compared to 3.8~g~cm$^{-3}$ for H chondrites) and a metal mass fraction of $X_{\rm Fe}=0.10$ (compared to 0.23 for H chondrites).
+We adopt similar thermal parameters as \citet{Monnereau:2013} for the H-chondrite parent body, with adjustments to account for the physical properties of LL chondrites.
+Specifically, we assume a mean density of 3.21~g~cm$^{-3}$ (compared to 3.8~g~cm$^{-3}$ for H chondrites) and a metal mass fraction of $X_{\rm Fe}=0.10$ (compared to 0.23 for H chondrites).
+In addition, following \citet{Edwards:2020}, we use an initial aluminium abundance of 1.18~wt\% and assume instantaneous accretion, consistent with recent dynamical models of both turbulent and coagulative accretion \citep{Johansen:2007, Cuzzi:2010, Weidenschilling:2011}.

-Simulations were performed for parent bodies with diameters of 90 and 300~km, corresponding to our estimated size for the Nysa\texorpdfstring{$_{\rm S}$}{S} parent body, and to the expected size of the parent body of equilibrated LL chondrites inferred from Pb-phosphate thermochronology \citep{Edwards:2020}, respectively.
+Simulations are performed for parent bodies with diameters of 90 and 300~km, corresponding to our estimated size for the Nysa\texorpdfstring{$_{\rm S}$}{S} parent body, and the expected size of the parent body of equilibrated LL chondrites inferred from Pb-phosphate thermochronology \citep{Edwards:2020}, respectively.
 The latter also corresponds to the upper bound of our size estimate for the Flora parent body (Table~\ref{tab:pb_sizes}).

-Constraints from the melting ages of LL3 chondrules, which peak between $\sim$1.8 and 2.5~Myr after CAI condensation \citep{Villeneuve:2009}, require that the LL3 parent body accreted relatively late, because it contains all these chondrules.
-Accordingly, we adopted a formation time of $t_0 = 2.5$~Myr after CAI condensation for the Nysa\texorpdfstring{$_{\rm S}$}{S} parent body, while exploring a range of accretion times for Flora's ($t_0 = 1.8$, 2.0, and 2.5~Myr after CAI condensation).
-Finally, we test thermal models both with and without a 150\,m-thick insulating regolith.
+We explore a range of accretion times, from $t_0 = 1.8$ to 2.5~Myr after CAI condensation, for bodies both with and without a 150\,m-thick insulating regolith.

-Figure~\ref{fig:thermal} illustrates the resulting thermal evolution of these parent bodies as a function of radial distance and time since formation, and the corresponding stratigraphic structures are summarized in Table~\ref{tab:thermal}.
+Figure~\ref{fig:thermal} illustrates the thermal evolution of these parent bodies as a function of radial distance and time since formation, and the corresponding stratigraphic structures are shown in Figure~\ref{fig:thermal2} and Appendix~\ref{sec:app_thermal}.

-We find that for formation times $t_0 \gtrsim 2.0$~Myr, even large parent bodies ($D \sim 300$~km) produce exclusively type~3--4 material.
-Such late accretion is therefore compatible with the petrologic properties of the Nysa\texorpdfstring{$_{\rm S}$}{S} parent body.
-In contrast, the same formation times are incompatible with the Flora (and Eunomia) parent body(ies), as they fail to produce the observed dominance of higher petrologic types (type~5--7).
-The inclusion of an insulating regolith shifts isotherms toward the surface, but it does not generate the required high-petrologic-type material.
-We therefore conclude that the parent bodies of equilibrated OCs -- including Flora and also Eunomia -- must have accreted earlier, with $t_0 \lesssim 2$~Myr, implying that the accretion of LL-chondrite parent bodies spanned at least $\sim$0.5-0.7~Myr.
+For formation times $t_0 \gtrsim 2.2$~Myr, even large parent bodies ($D \sim 300$~km) produce only type~3--4 material.
+The inclusion of an insulating regolith shifts isotherms toward the surface, but does not generate higher petrologic types.
+This implies that the parent bodies of EOCs -- including Flora and Eunomia -- must have accreted before $\sim$2.2~Myr.